 · 2012.
 The Guru in South Asia: New Interdisciplinary Perspectives.
 Routledge. (with Aya Ikegame).

 · 2009.
 Blood Donation, Bioeconomy, Culture.
 Special issue of Body & Society 15, 2.

 · Forthcoming.
 ‘Hindutva’s Blood: Hematic Mimesis and Future Bloodshed’. (with Dwaipayan Banerjee).

 · Forthcoming.
-‘The Partonomic Gift: Proportions, Potential and Critique in Gift-exchange’. (with Dwaipayan Banerjee).
+‘The Partonomic Gift: Proportionality, Potential and Gifts that Critique’. (with Dwaipayan Banerjee).

 · Forthcoming.
 ‘Awakening Hindu Nationalism Through Yoga: Swami Ramdev and the Bharat Swabhiman Movement’. (with Bhuvi Gupta).

 · 2019.
 ‘Anonymity and Transgression: Caste, Social Reform, and Blood Donation’ in The Book of Anonymity, edited by the Reconfiguring Anonymity Research Group. (with Dwaipayan Banerjee).

 · 2018.
 ‘Contemporary Religiosities’.
 In Critical Themes in Indian Sociology, edited by Sanjay Srivastava, Janaki Abraham and Yasmeen Arif, 44-61.
 Delhi: Sage. (with Johannes Quack). (commemorates 50 years of the journal Contributions to Indian Sociology).

 · 2018.
 ‘Exposing Fakes’.
 In Fake: Anthropological Keywords, edited by J. Copeman and G. da Col. Chicago UP /HAU Books.